When I Interviewed… My Fertility Consultant

-T: You have to do all the tests.
+Fertility Consultant: You have to do all the tests.
 Ensure uterus has no fibroids etc. impinging the cavity.
-Check any issue with how eggs are getting out, how the ovaries are – cysts etc. Uterus needs to be clear.
+Check any issue with how eggs are getting out, how the ovaries are – cysts etc. The uterus needs to be clear.
 Once that’s done we assess how to stimulate and I do use AMH and FSH tests on day 1 or 2, to decide how am I going to stimulate.

-A: What about abandoning?
+Alice: What about abandoning?
 Can be very frustrating?
-OHSS (ovarian hyper stimulation syndrome)?
+OHSS (ovarian hyperstimulation syndrome)?

 So, you stimulate more eggs to come out from the ovaries and we look and analyse and monitor with ultrasound and blood tests- hormone tests, what we call the follicle growth because we cannot see the eggs.

-The stimulating drugs have many names.
-To me they’re all the same.
+Stimulating drugs have many names.
+To me, they’re all the same.
 They do the same thing.
-Some say my drug is better than yours but I say it’s Pepsi cola, Coca cola, what do you like, it’s a taste!
+Some say my drug is better than yours but I say it’s Pepsi cola, Coca-cola, what do you like, it’s a taste!

 The other drug, the controlling ovulation drug, there are two types.
-You have to have a time limit on it, so you start it before a period starts, and I usually use a nasal spray for that rather than injection, to reduce number of injections.
-One: Gonadotropin-releasing hormone agonist (GnRH agonist) is used for luteal down regulation schedule of drugs.
+You have to have a time limit on it, so you start it before a period starts, and I usually use a nasal spray for that rather than an injection, to reduce the number of injections.
+One: Gonadotropin-releasing hormone agonist (GnRH agonist) is used for the luteal down-regulation schedule of drugs.

-Mid luteal phase, a week before ovulation, then you have the period.
-It stops the Luteinising hormone and the follicle stimulating hormone from the pituitary gland, so the body does not think that it is time for ovulation – the body doesn’t know that you’re going for IVF, just this idea that there is high oestrogen when we give the stimulation and with this the impulse comes in that you’re ready for ovulation.
+In the mid-luteal phase, a week before ovulation, then you have the period.
+It stops the Luteinising hormone and the follicle-stimulating hormone from the pituitary gland, so the body does not think that it is time for ovulation – the body doesn’t know that you’re going for IVF, just this idea that there is high oestrogen when we give the stimulation and with this, the impulse comes in that you’re ready for ovulation.
 The surge comes up with the Luteinising Hormone coming in, and the eggs get released.

-With this you need about 10 days to two weeks.
-So, you start a week before period, 2 days after that you come in for a scan and blood test, if these are alright, then you start the stimulating drug
+With this, you need about 10 days to two weeks.
+So, you start a week before the period, 2 days after that you come in for a scan and blood test, if these are alright, then you start the stimulating drug

 With the antagonist, which is the other type of drugs, you start before the agonist because it does not need the time, it’s immediate.